cayce-msx/msxpp-tools/MegaSD-partition/readme.md

 ## Testing
 With some modifications, openMSX extension 'MegaFlashROM_SCC+_SD' will behave like OCM/MSX++ MegaSD.
 This enables testing & debugging on that emulator.
+See [OpenMSX MegaSD extension for OCM](../OpenMSX-MegaSD-extension/readme.md) in this repository.

 File `test-images.zip` contains two 1-MiB files with skeleton 'SD card' images with various (tiny & unformatted) partitions to verify `MSDPAR /L`.